 Plus, there are some visual components to the Pimsleur Italian courses.
 However, on-screen exercises are sparse and grammar isn’t covered in an explicit manner.

 Nonetheless, if you’re looking to quickly become comfortable with speaking Italian—and more intuitively understanding what you hear—Pimsleur can help you progress.

 So, what are you waiting for?

-You have seen just how far the Internet can take you.
+You’ve now seen just how far the internet can take you.